Greece › Naxos › Naxos Buses

 A bus stop on the south side of Agia Anna Beach.

-The bus stop near St George Beach is small and easy to miss.
+My wife and kids waiting at the bus stop near St George Beach, which is small and easy to miss.
 Buses stop here on their way out of Naxos Town, heading south to the beaches.

 There are no buses to the Naxos airport.
 Taxi is the best option.
 Otherwise take the bus from Naxos Town to Agia Anna Beach and ask the driver to let you off at Naxos Camping.
 From there it’s about a 500 meter walk that takes 10 minutes.